cbrane/rs3-proposal-analysis/README.md

 ### S3 CLI Tool

-The `s3cli.py` provides a command-line interface for managing S3 buckets related to the project.
+The `s3cli.py` provides a command-line interface for managing S3 buckets and generating reports.
+This tool serves as a central hub for:
+- Managing RS3 files stored in S3 buckets
+- Generating analysis reports from RS3 documents already in S3
+- Organizing and archiving proposal documents
+- Streamlining the document analysis workflow

 To use the S3 CLI tool: